-We raised the question in part 1 of my post of whether there are universal standards of beauty and whether these standards can span ethnic and cultural divides?
-I believe so.
+We raised the question in part 1 of our post of whether there are universal standards of beauty and whether these standards can span ethnic and cultural divides?
+We believe so.

 The images above belong to actresses in different parts of the world, who are famous in their respective countries and are generally regarded as being beautiful: Scarlett Johansson and Natalie Portman from USA, Zhang Zi Yi from China, Keiko Kitagawa from Japan and Park Min Young from Korea.
 Despite their diverse ethnic backgrounds, their beauty is universally acknowledged.

 One of the major deterrents in determining the features of an attractive face lies in the widespread belief that standards of attractiveness are learned gradually through exposure to culturally presented ideals (e.g. through the advertising and media) and this has also led to a general belief that cultures vary dramatically in what they perceive to be attractive.
 If this were true, it would mean that attractiveness is arbitrary and what is beautiful now could, in a different time or place, be considered unattractive.
 We will explore some of the evidence presented by the experts during the Allergan Medical Institute meeting in London and will share with you some of our own experiences from our background in art.

 In scientific studies using eye-tracking technologies, it was found that when babies as young as three months were presented with photos of faces, they fixate on faces that are deemed more beautiful by adults for substantially longer periods of time.
 Babies in this age group have not begun the process of socialization yet and they are certainly not subjected to the whims of culture and fashion.
 This is one of the pieces of strong evidence that the ability to perceive attractiveness and our preference for the visually appealing may be hardwired into our brain.